obophenotype/human-phenotype-ontology/src/ontology/README.md

 There are two ways to run an HPO release:

-1. Run an HPO release using GitHub actions (preferred)
+1. Run an HPO release using GitHub actions
-2. Run an HPO release manually
+2. Run an HPO release manually (preferred)

-## Run an HPO release using GitHub actions (preferred)
+## Run an HPO release using GitHub actions

+EDIT: As of today (Wed 5 Oct), this does not work without passing a GitHub token into https://github.com/obophenotype/human-phenotype-ontology/blob/master/.github/workflows/deploy.yml, which permits access to the HPOA repo which is currently private.

 1. Go to the [Deploy HPO Action](https://github.com/obophenotype/human-phenotype-ontology/actions/workflows/deploy.yml)
 2. Click on `Dispatch workflow` on the right to trigger the workflow.
 It will build HPO, HPOA and everything else related to the release